 4. Party Decorations

-Having mentioned first game party it would be remiss to not talk about the perfect decorations for the occasion.
+Having mentioned first game parties it would be remiss to not talk about the perfect decorations for the occasion.
 Whether people want flags, bunting or materials to make their own, decorations is big business and a great way to monetize content focused on the World Cup.
 It’s the kind of content people look to for education and appreciate as a service when publishers provide it.

 And so to technology, which may be overlooked, but really shouldn’t be.
 People love to watch the big game on a big screen and the World Cup has the biggest games of all (so far as soccer is concerned).
 So writing about relevant new TV screens, or related technology (some people will watch on to the go on tablets), is a great way to create content featuring higher value items and cater to a need people have during the run up to the World Cup.